MSeidelFed/KineticMSI/README.md

 # KineticMSI
 **Functions to interpret stable isotope assisted mass spec imaging experiments**

+This repository only holds the R package itself and the exemplary data to execute it in default mode.
+For questions, threads and assistance please use our sister repository [KineticMSI_HelpThreads](https://github.com/MSeidelFed/KineticMSI_HelpThreads).

 ## Introduction
 KineticMSI is a collection of scripts to assist in accurate data preparation and analysis of stable isotope assisted (kinetic) Mass Spectrometry Imaging experiments in order to derive functional biological interpretations.
 Additionally, the functionality available in KineticMSI is compatibile with stable isotope assisted liquid-chromatography mass spectrometry data.
 See below for a link to the KineticMSI to Kinetic LCMS (KineticMSI_2_kLCMS) repository and installation.
 The procedures described here are detailed in the [KineticMSI preprint](https://www.biorxiv.org/content/10.1101/2022.08.31.505954v1.full.pdf).